pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_6.md

 So to get can-i-deploy working in your consumer PR pipeline, you need to follow these steps:

 - Create a separate provider verification job that will be called by a webhook.
-This job takes the consumer's branch name as a parameter.
+This job takes the URL of the changed pact as a parameter.
 - Add the webhook in the broker to call this job
 - Add the can-i-deploy build step to the consumer PR validation build job

 ### Add a new provider verification job
-This job runs provider verification, taking as a parameter the branch name for the consumer.
+This job runs provider verification, taking as a parameter the URL of the changed pact.
 You set this up to be called through an API call, however your particular CI/CD system supports that.

 1. Create a new CI job that performs just the provider pact verification step for a given pact URL.
 Consult the documentation for your chosen language for the syntax of how to configure this - you can find an example [here](/provider/recommended_configuration#verification-triggered-by-pact-change).
 The job should accept the URL of the changed pact in the HTTP request parameters or body.
 You can find a library of webhooks that trigger a build in many popular CI systems [here](/pact_broker/webhooks/template_library/), otherwise you'll need to consult the documentation for your CI application to learn how to pass in parameters to a build.
 Note that this build will fail when a consumer pushes an unsupported change to a contract - that is expected and fine.
 There should be no downstream dependencies on this build.
 Its only job is to run the verification for the changed pact and report the results back to the broker.